deepubansal/kerberos-windows-vagrant/README.md

 ## Testing Single Sign On:

+### Tomcat
+Open IE in client box and navigate to URL: `http://web:8080/SampleWebApplication/hello_spnego.jsp` If you see a page saying `Hello adrian.smith!`, that means SSO is successful via Kerberos on Tomcat.

+### Jetty
-Open IE in client box and navigate to URL: `http://web:8080/hello_spnego.jsp` If you see a page saying `Hello adrian.smith!`, that means SSO is successful via Kerberos
+Open IE in client box and navigate to URL: `http://web:9999/SampleWebApplication/hello_spnego.jsp` If you see a page saying `Hello adrian.smith!`, that means SSO is successful via Kerberos on Jetty.